citp/privacy-policy-historical/3/3q/3qd/3qdigital.com.md

-> *The following text is extracted and transformed from the 3qdigital.com privacy policy that was archived on 2014-11-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141121143522id_/http%3A//3qdigital.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the 3qdigital.com privacy policy that was archived on 2015-06-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150608041306id_/http%3A//3qdigital.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - 3Q Digital
+# 3Q Digital | Privacy Policy

 ## Our Sites